Become a specialist endodontist

-You will be able to undertake 1–2 paid undergraduate clinical teaching session per week (if you are registered to pratice in New Zealand).
-Overseas-qualified students may have opportunities to teach in the Simulation Clinic.
-All endodontic postgraduate students are required, as part of the DClinDent (Endodontics) degree, to teach into undergraduate block endodontic similation teaching modules.
-These take place in the second semester of each year.
-It is not permissible to use postgraduate equipment on undergraduate teaching sessions.
+Students who hold registration as a General Dentist in New Zealand are able to undertake 1–2 paid undergraduate clinical teaching sessions per week.
+Overseas-qualiﬁed students may have opportunities to teach in the Simulation Clinic.
+All endodontic postgraduate students are required, as part of the DClinDent (Endodontics) degree, to teach into undergraduate block endodontic simulation teaching modules.

-Individual DClinDent progress meeings are held at 6, 18, and 30 months, following which a report is forwarded to the University Doctoral Office.
-The meeting is facilitated by an independent convenor and held with the student, together with the Head of Discipline and a clinical and research sipervisor.
-It is an opportnity to discuss progress within the couse, and for you to voice any concerns or areas you may be experiencing difficulties with.
+Individual DClinDent progress meetings are held at 6, 18, and 30 months, following which a report is forwarded to the University Doctoral Oﬃce.
+The meeting is facilitated by an independent convenor and held with the student, together with the Head of Discipline and a clinical and research supervisor.

-Written exminations will be of three hours’ duration.
-They usually require essay-type answers.
+Written examinations will be of three hours' duration and held at the end of each year of the Programme and include an external examiner.
 They will normally be held in early November of each year.
 Examinations may be held at other times for students who are incomplete and/or have failed to satisfy the requirements in the end-of-year examinations.

 Oral viva voce examinations

-There will be three examiners: Internal Unviersity of Otago, Internal New Zealand, and an External Overseas (as for a PhD).
-You may be required to heave a viva voce as part of the thesis examination.
+There will be three examiners: Internal University of Otago, Internal New Zealand, and an External Overseas.
+Students may be required to have a viva voce as part of the thesis examination.